 Can there be any benefits from CRM for Very small business.
 Small entrepreneurs often conclude that CRM may not be helpful for very small setups.
 But in reality, CRM can also be useful for a one-person company.
 The usefulness of CRM for very small business can be seen in manifold ways.

 Below is a real scenario that shows how CRM can help a very small business.
 A Marketing consultancy firm used CRM for its one-person business.
 Let’s know how the entrepreneur benefitted:

 After working as a full-time Marketing Professional for 10 years, I decided to start my own Marketing Consultancy firm.
 My offerings included end-to-end marketing assistance.
 The list of services included, creating a marketing plan, performing consumer survey, designing advertising campaigns, holding events, and other related marketing activates.
 When I started the company I was the only employee or the person working in the company.

-I launched the company website and spent a great deal on advertising through newspaper, trade directories, networking with business associates, and so on.
-Based on my advertising efforts, the company started getting initial response.
+I launched the company website and spent a great deal on advertising through the newspaper, trade directories, networking with business associates, and so on.
+Based on my advertising efforts, the company started getting an initial response.
 In a matter of 2-3 months, I started receiving Inquiries on the business email id.
 Initially, the number of emails were limited to 10 -15 per day.
 I would respond to these emails without much hassle.
 But as the time passed, my firm gained more visibility.
 The volume of emails also went up.
-Some would be new enquiries, while others would be follow-up emails, or additional communication on previously queries.
+Some would be new inquiries, while others would be follow-up emails or additional communication on previously queries.